roman-gardens/gre/content/province/italia/ostia/schola_of_trajan.md

 ### Photos

-{{< figure src="../images/ostia_fig19.jpg" alt="Plan of the peristyle, with column bases and flower pots" title="Fig. 2: The courtyard and the House with Peristyle, reconstruction after the 1938 excavations (SBAO, Photo Archive)." >}}
+{{< figure src="../images/ostia_fig19.jpg" alt="Plan of the peristyle, with column bases and flower pots" title="Fig. 2: The courtyard and the House with Peristyle, reconstruction after the 1938 excavations (PA-OAnt, Photo Archive)." >}}

 ### Dates

-unspecified
+built 160-200 CE and abandoned after the 4th century CE

 #### Excavation Date

-unspecified
+winter of 1938-1939

 ### Bibliography